Academic Overview

 Chinese

-In a few short weeks, CHIN 104: Elementary Chinese language students know their four tones and can speak beautifully about basic topics of daily life.
-Learning characters, the challenging but fun aspect of Chinese, starts slowly the first year, then accelerates the second and third years of study.
-Advanced-level students from KU can read newspapers and contemporary fiction by the time they graduate; graduating majors are fluent in Chinese.
+In a few short weeks, Elementary Chinese language students at KU have learned Chinese pronunciation and begun to speak about basic topics of daily life.
+Learning Chinese characters, one of the most interesting and fun aspects of Chinese, starts slowly the first year, the number mastered gradually increasing over the following years of study.
+Advanced-level students can read contemporary Chinese fiction, news articles, classical texts, understand songs and movies, and speak fluently

 Japanese